OPLabVanderbilt/Ojs/standalone/README.md

 this repository.

 If you use any of these tests, please cite the following paper:
-Smithson, C., Chow, J.K., Chang, T.Y., Gauthier.
+Smithson, C.J.R., Chow, J.K., Chang, T.Y., Gauthier.
 I. (2022). *Measuring Object Recognition Ability: Reliability, Validity and the Aggregate z-score Approach.* Manuscript in preparation.